friendlyanon/secure-vpk/README.md

 Explanation
 -----------

-The powershell script simply writes the value `0x00` to offset `0x80` which disables extended API for the executable.
+The powershell script simply writes `02 00 00 00 2F` starting
+at offset `0x80` which disables extended API for the executable.